How did the judges on the retention ballot become judges?

 For more than 30 years Arizona has benefited from a judicial merit selection and retention process.
 Merit selection is a way of choosing judges that uses a nonpartisan commission to investigate and evaluate applicants for judgeships.
 The commission then submits the names of at least three highly qualified applicants to the Governor.
 The Governor appoints appellate court judges statewide and trial court judges in Maricopa and Pima counties from lists of nominees submitted by a judicial nominating commission.

 Public members make up the majority of every judicial nominating commission.
-There are three nominating commissions - one for appellate court appointments, and two local commissions on trial court appointments in Maricopa, Pima and Pinal counties.
+There are four nominating commissions - one for appellate court appointments, and three local commissions on trial court appointments in Maricopa, Pima and Pinal counties.
 Each commission is composed of ten public members and five attorney members, and is chaired by the Chief Justice of the Supreme Court.

 Merit selection is not a system that grants lifetime judgeships.
 In Arizona, after an initial two-year term of office and every few years thereafter, judges appointed under merit selection are evaluated by the voters in an uncontested retention election.
 Voters have the power to remove or retain judges during the retention elections.